 Cigarettes and Litter

 Cigarette butts are consistently the most commonly found form of beach litter.
-In 2014, volunteers from the Ocean Conservancy’s International Coastal Cleanup collected some 2 million cigarette butts — a huge amount, but just the tip of the iceberg.
+In 2019, volunteers from the Ocean Conservancy’s International Coastal Cleanup collected more than 4.2 million cigarette butts — a huge amount, but just the tip of the iceberg.
 Despite creative attempts to recover them, approximately 4.5 trillion of the 6 trillion cigarettes consumed annually are littered across the globe.

 Cigarette filters comprise thousands of tiny particles of cellulose acetate.
 That’s the same material used to make sunglasses.
 The technology for recycling cellulose acetate is readily available.
 But cigarette butts also contain pieces of tobacco.
-Fears about contaminants and the repercussions of China’s recycling ban mean most recyclers won’t accept cigarette butts.
+Fears about contaminants mean most recyclers won’t accept cigarette butts.

 The tiny particles of cellulose acetate in cigarette butts join millions of other microplastics in the ocean.
 But their impact could be much larger than other forms of plastic pollution.
 A San Diego State University study looked at the toxicity of cigarette butts to fish.
 They found a single butt in a liter of water was toxic to both fresh and saltwater fish (the study used fathead minnow and topsmelt).